 Most buy-sell or shareholder agreements stipulate that the share price or partner interest be based on an independent third-party valuation.
 Without agreement on how shares will be valued ahead of the triggering event, shareholders or partners often find themselves negotiating price with former friends or family members of the deceased.

 The advisors at Valley Valuations can consult with the business owners and their attorney on the correct components and methodology to use specific to the business and industry.

 Exit Planning and the Succession Plan

 Having an Exit Planning Map can determine whether you will have a successful exit of your business.
 You’ve worked years or even decades on your business.
 Put time and energy into planning your exit.
 We can help with bringing focus to your plan and discuss the many components and milestones to meet along the way leading to a rewarding exit for all the stakeholders.
 Ask us about how we can create and share our Exit Plan Map with you.

 Business Acquisition Financing

-Valley Valuations is a qualified source for business valuations for SBA 7(a) loans for business acquisitions (change of ownership).
-According to SBA Standard Operating Procedure 50-10-5(c), paragraph (i), for all business acquisition loans over $350,000 or whenever a buyer and seller have a close relationship, the lender must obtain an independent business valuation from a qualified source.
-Examples of “close relationships” include transactions between employer-employee, family members, co-owners, and parties with an existing, non-arms-length relationship.
+Valley Valuations is a qualified source for business valuations for SBA 7(a) loans for business acquisitions.
+According to SBA Standard Operating Procedure, all business acquisition loans over $350,000 or whenever a buyer and seller have a close relationship, the lender must obtain an independent third-party business valuation from a qualified valuation professional.
+“Close relationships” include transactions between employer and employee, family members, co-owners, among others.